KulaWorkshop/kula.quest/docs/formats/level.md

     i16_t direction;
     i16_t variant;
     i16_t state;
     i16_t collectableIndex;         // automatically set in memory i16_t toggleObject1;            // buttons and transporters only
     i16_t toggleObject2;            // buttons and transporters only
-    i16_t animationModelIndex;  // memory only (related to vertex buffer index) i16_t groundOffset;         // only required in demos i16_t rotationType;         // only required in demos i16_t animationValue1;      // memory only
+    i16_t animationModelIndex = 0;  // memory only (related to vertex buffer index)
+    i16_t groundOffset;             // only required in demos i16_t rotationType;             // only required in demos i16_t animationValue1 = -1;     // memory only
-    i16_t animationValue2;      // memory only
+    i16_t animationValue2 = -1;     // memory only
-    i16_t animationValue3;      // memory only
+    i16_t animationValue3 = -1;     // memory only
-    i16_t rotationSpeed;        // only required in demos i16_t animationCounter;     // memory only
+    i16_t rotationSpeed;            // only required in demos i16_t animationCounter = -1;    // memory only
-    i16_t animationState;       // memory only
+    i16_t animationState = -1;      // memory only
 };
 ```